 Final Thoughts From The Pros

-• Look for and target transition points within the features of the fishery.
+- Look for and target transition points within the fishery’s features.
 For example, look for sudden drop-offs with deeper water, heavy cover, brush piles, or current.

-• Largemouth bass will usually congregate in shady spots to cool off as the summer temperature spikes.
-So you may have to head deeper if there aren’t any shallower shaded areas for the fish to gang up in.
+- Largemouth bass usually congregate in shady spots to cool off as the summer temperature spikes.
+So, if there aren’t any shallower shaded areas for the fish to gang up in, you may have to head deeper.

 The Ultimate Summer Fishing Adventure